masalamind/akanNames/README.md

 ## Contributors
 Designed and coded by John Muiruri

-## Description
+### Description
-It provides male and female users with their Akan names based on their date of birth
+It provides male and female users with their Akan names based on their date of birth.
+Akan names come from the Ghananian African culture.

 ## Access
 The website is hosted online by github pages online on masalamind.github.io/masalamind